Vadstena/deep-learning-proj/HW2/README.md

-# Homework 2 - Skeleton Code
+# Homework 2

-This archive contains everything you need to complete Homework 2.
-It contains the following files:

 ## download_octmnist.py

-Allows you to download the OCTMNIST dataset to a compressed `.npz` file, which `hw2-q2.py` can load.
+Downloads the OCTMNIST dataset to a compressed `.npz` file, which `hw2-q2.py` can load.

 ## utils.py